siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 010 Charge as Circulation.md

 The $(m,n)$ flow on the closure has a handedness — the circulation runs one way or the other around each cycle.
 This handedness is the sign of the
 charge: a global orientation of the $(m,n)$ flow on the shells, readable on any enclosing shell, not a local property of the torus surface.

 The winding numbers are integers.
 The charge class is therefore discrete and does not take arbitrary values.
 The torus is the simplest topological example of a self-sustaining closure, but topology admits more complex configurations — trefoils and other knotted closures — each carrying its own winding class.
 Which configuration corresponds to the minimum stable self-sustaining mode, and therefore to elementary charge, is not determined at this level of analysis.

 Whether same-sign closures repel and opposite-sign closures attract is not established here.
 It requires computing the net momentum flux between two interacting modes — the tools of the next chapter.

+## Net chirality is required

+A toroidal geometry alone does not guarantee a net charge or magnetic moment.
+Counter-propagating windings — equal $(m,n)$ and $(-m,-n)$ flows on the same toroid — carry energy but cancel both the net handedness and the net axial flux.
+Such a closure has $Q = 0$ and $\boldsymbol{\mu} = 0$: it contributes to gravity (its scalar energy remains) but carries no charge and no magnetic moment.
+Net charge and net axial flux both require a net chiral winding — a definite excess of one handedness over the other.

 ## The axial through-hole flux is magnetic